alexeyds/rest_api_builder/README.md

 ## RestAPIBuilder::WebMockRequestExpectations
 Optional wrapper around WebMock mocking interface with various improvements.
 This module must be required explicitly and expects [WebMock](https://github.com/bblimke/webmock) to be installed as a dependency in your project.

+If you prefer to access these methods directly without including `RestAPIBuilder::WebMockRequestExpectations`, they are available as module_function methods in the `RestAPIBuilder::WebMockRequestExpectations::Expectations` module.

 ### `#expect_execute(options)`
 Defines a request expectation using WebMock's `stub_request`.